Savannah BUI Attorney

 Boating under the influence (BUI) laws mirror those for DUI, charging anyone with a blood alcohol concentration above .08%, or above .02% if they are under 21.
 It also can be charged if drugs are detected.
 If you or a loved one have been charged with a BUI, it’s not too late to fight for freedom.
 Call Schneider Lerch, LLC for professional defense and a team dedicated to working towards dropping your charge.

-Contact Schneider Lerch, LLC to fight your BUI charge today.
+Contact Schneider Lerch, LLC online or call (912) 417-5008 to fight your charge with our Savannah BUI attorneys today.

 BUI guidelines are similar to DUIs, and so are the consequences.
 The Georgia Boat Safety Act states that BUI is a misdemeanor punishable by: